hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

   * HydPy\_Client\_\<instanceId\>.log: the calls from the wrapper to the HydPy server instances.
   * HydPy\_Server\_\<instanceId\>.log: the process output stream of the HydPy server instance
   * HydPy\_Server\_\<instanceId\>.err: the process error stream of the HydPy server instance
-* templateDir (string, optional): The template directory for model instances.
-* instanceDir (string, optional): The instance directory for model instances.
-The actual directories are post-fixed with the instance number.

 The wrapper resolves all arguments denoting files or directories relative to the working directory of the factory.